-We used Adjusted EBITDA (in dollars) as the primary performance measure for our cash incentive program in 2016.
-Adjusted EBITDA is an important and commonly used measure in our industry and by our management to evaluate our core operating performance and a key component of our credit agreement financial covenants.
+We used Adjusted EBITDA (in dollars) and revenue as the primary performance measures for our cash incentive program in 2017.
+Adjusted EBITDA, which weighted at 75% of the short-term program, is an important and commonly used measure in our industry and by our management to evaluate our core operating performance and a key component of our credit agreement financial covenants.
 The Compensation Committee believes Adjusted EBITDA is an appropriate performance goal for incentive compensation because improvement in our core operating performance and compliance with the financial covenants are imperative for our short-term and long-term success.
-We also consider unlevered free cash flow, revenue and safety as supplemental performance measures for our cash incentive program.
+In addition, revenue was weighted at 25% of the short-term program, and we also considered unlevered free cash flow and safety as supplemental performance measures for discretionary adjustments to our cash incentive program.

 Adjusted EBITDA and unlevered free cash flow are non-GAAP measures.
-Defined in our credit facilities as "Consolidated EBITDA," Adjusted EBITDA is a measure that reflects our earnings before interest, taxes, depreciation, and amortization expense, and is further adjusted for, among other things, letter of credit fees, equity-based compensation expense, net gains or losses on property disposals and certain other items, including restructuring professional fees, non-recurring consulting fees, expenses associated with certain lump sum payments to our union employees and the gains or losses from permitted dispositions and discontinued operations.
+Defined in our credit facilities as "Consolidated EBITDA," Adjusted EBITDA is a measure that reflects our earnings before interest, taxes, depreciation, and amortization expense, and is further adjusted for, among other things, letter of credit fees, equity-based compensation expense, net gains or losses on property disposals, restructuring professional fees and other transaction costs related to issuances of debt, non-recurring consulting fees, expenses associated with certain lump sum payments to our union employees and the gains or losses from permitted dispositions and discontinued operations.
 Adjusted EBITDA is an important measure used by management in evaluating our core operating performance and, as such, is deemed an appropriate measure by our Compensation Committee in measuring our executives' performance.
 Unlevered free cash flow is defined as our operating cash flow minus gross capital expenditures and excludes restructuring costs and interest payments on our indebtedness.